passcod/blook/2017-apr-01-a-thought-on-fanfiction.md

 Another thing: while there _is_ fanfic that keeps to the tone of canon, _that_ is actually a particular style, a challenge in fact.
-How to write something that is _yours_ while also following down to the beat and semitone the cadence and key of the original?
+How to write something that is _yours_ while also following down to the beat and down to the semitone the cadence and key of the original?
 The rest of fanfiction doesn't follow canon, and just… plays in the sandbox left by the original creator.
-Puts concrete in the sand and erects impossible spires, attempts to break out of the walls, and even invites themselves in other sandboxes, bringing some of their sand and their tools over to a completely new universe.
+It puts concrete in the sand and erects impossible spires, it attempts to break out of the walls, and it even invites itself in other sandboxes, bringing some of its sand and some of its tools over to a completely new universe.
 But it's all a lot easier to get started and get writing and get exploring than building an entirely new sandbox by yourself.
 It's a lot less emotionally taxing, and that translates as freedom to do a lot more.

 Not that it means fanfic is always easy to write, I say as I add notes to my detailed timeline of my Star Wars AU, which helpfully indicates, in an